PahadiBlood/PahadiBlood/README.md

 Senior Java / Spring Boot Developer with 4+ years of experience.

-I specialize in building dynamic web applications, from monolithic architectures to microservices.
+I specialize in building web applications, from monolithic architectures to microservices.

 ---